steemit/condenser/CONTRIBUTING.md

 # Please Read

-Please read these instructions before submitting issues to the Steemit.com GitHub repository.
-The issue tracker is for bugs and specific implementation discussion **only**.
-It should not be used for other purposes, as described below.
+Please read these instructions before submitting issues or pull requests to the Steemit.com (**condenser**) GitHub repository.
+The issue tracker is the place to start for all for bugs and well vetted enhancements.

 ## Bug Reports